dr-jgsmith/flask-nlp-api/README.md

 # ModernAI

 ## Introduction
 This is a simple API for accessing machine learning (ML) tools for natural language processing (NLP) and computer vision (CV) tasks.
-New models and methods are being added on a daily basis for named entitiy recognition, sentiment analysis, noun-phrase extraction, image classification and more.
+New models and methods are being added for named entity recognition, sentiment analysis, noun-phrase extraction, image classification and more.

-This repo provides the base code for a Flask-Restful API that exposes various NLP and CV models.
+This repo provides the base code for a Flask-Restful API that exposes various NLP and CV models, based on Spacy.io and PyTorch.

 ## Installing
 Use Python 3.6+, create a directory, and cd into that directory.